Feneric/Minima/README.rst

 graphics and gameplay, and its mystery around Exodus.
 Then came `Ultima IV`_, with a much bigger space and much better story, and an early prominent use of the word "avatar".
 Then was the somewhat belated release of `Ultima I`_ for those who wanted more details on the backstory.
-Then came Ultima V, which not only improved upon the storytelling in `Ultima IV`_, but also took great advantage of the C128 hardware and provided what I'd argue to be one of the best gaming experiences on the system.
+Then came `Ultima V`_, which not only improved upon the storytelling in Ultima IV, but also took great advantage of the C128 hardware and provided what I'd argue to be one of the best gaming experiences on the system.
 Then came `Ultima VI`_, which was a disappointment on the C128 and essentially unplayable.
 The less said about that one, the better.